sagemathinc/cocalc-doc/source/chatgpt.rst

 .. index:: ChatGPT

+.. _chatgpt-tour:

 =====================
 ChatGPT
 =====================

 ChatGPT can transform how you use CoCalc for learning, writing programs, and writing scientific documents.

+You can launch a short introduction to CoCalc's support for ChatGPT by clicking the blue **Tour** button at upper right in the ChatGPT dialog box whenever you open ChatGPT in CoCalc.
+This is one of several :doc:`tours` of features in CoCalc.

 Here are some areas where CoCalc's context-sensitive ChatGPT help can save you time and effort: